Values, attitudes & working principles in the digital world

 Principles

-• Make sure that during online sessions, everyone is listening (and not doing other things on the side).
+Make sure that during online sessions, everyone is listening (and not doing other things on

 Inclusion